SEO Tips for Mobile-Friendly Websites

 An increasing amount of your customers are researching, buying, and talking about products on their smartphones and tablets.
 If your website isn’t equipped to let them do these things on their favorite devices, you’ll have a harder time attracting the customers—and revenues—you want.

 Sales of smartphones and mobile devices are now surpassing sales of laptops and desktops.
 If you want users to continue finding your site and becoming customers, you need to keep up with this shift.
-Keep reading to learn more about why search engine optimization, or SEO, for mobile sites is so important, as well as tips to make your strategy more effective.

 Why is SEO for mobile sites so important?